Louise Winteler

-Anna Christence Louise Winteler (25 March 1834 in Heide – 31 March 1925 in Odense) was an early Danish schoolmistress.
-Trained as a teacher in Altona, she taught in Holstein from 1951.
+Anna Christence Louise Winteler (25 March 1834 – 31 March 1925) was an early Danish schoolmistress.
+Trained as a teacher in Altona, she taught in Holstein from 1851.
 In 1853 she moved to Odense where she first taught three girls privately in German but soon turned to Danish as the number of pupils grew.
 This led to her establishing the progressive Louise Winteler's girls school which moved into its own premises in 1880.
 Winteler became a prominent figure in Danish education in the early 20th century, constantly improving her own abilities by study trips to Germany, Switzerland and England.
 She headed the Danish Girls School Organization from its foundation in 1893 until 1911 and worked towards Nordic collaboration.
 By the time she retired in 1912, her school had more than 300 pupils.

 Early life

 Born in Heide on 25 March 1834, Anna Christence Louise Winteler was the daughter of the carpenter Matthias Martin Friedrich Winteler (1806–1882) and his wife Louise Charlotte née Volkens (1812–1902).
 She was the eldest of the family's 13 children.
 While at school, she was significantly influenced by the poet Klaus Groth.
 She received basic teacher training in Altona (1850–51) but as a result of financial difficulties was forced to begin teaching in a German-language boys school in Hamburg.